 What are the symptoms of wisdom teeth problems?

-Wisdom teeth can cause problems and often need removal.
+Sometimes, wisdom teeth can cause problems and may need removal.
 There are several situations where removal is the best option.

 What happens if you don’t get your wisdom teeth removed?

-In some people, their wisdom teeth may have enough room to completely come through with no issues, and in others, they get impacted.
+In some people, their wisdom teeth may have enough room to completely come through with no issues.
+However, other people don’t have enough space in their jaws, causing wisdom teeth to become impacted.
 Not removing these teeth can lead to an increased risk of tooth decay and gum infections.
 Nearby teeth can be damaged and the jawbone can also get affected if an impacted wisdom tooth forms a cyst.